 A P&L loan is a mortgage that looks at your actual business income instead of just tax returns.
+Perfect for self-employed borrowers, freelancers, and business owners who:

 How It Works: